X-Tinction Agenda: Plot

 Genoshan magistrates, backed by the cyborg Cameron Hodge, and including an amnesiac Havok (a member of the X-Men), attack the X-Mansion and kidnap Storm and the New Mutants Warlock, Boom Boom, Rictor, and Wolfsbane.
 After expending his energy on freeing the others from their cell, Warlock is taken to have his power transferred to Hodge.
 Wolfsbane returns to rescue him, but instead unintentionally causes the transfer to go awry, killing Warlock.
 Wolfsbane is brainwashed, turned into one of Genosha's mindless mutate slaves, which form the backbone of the Genoshan economy and lifestyle.
 The remaining New Mutants and the X-Men recruit X-Factor and head to Genosha to save their teammates, only to be ambushed by Havok and the Genoshan magistrates.
 As Cyclops unsuccessfully attempts to jog Havok's memory, the Genoshans meet a humiliating defeat.

 Wolverine, Psylocke, and Jubilee rescue Rictor and Boom-Boom from Genoshan magistrates.
 After entrusting Rictor and Boom Boom to the care of Jubilee, Psylocke and Wolverine put on the magistrates' uniforms to enter Hammer Bay.
 Havok, seeing someone else is wearing his lover's uniform, attacks his former teammates.
 Psylocke incapacitates Havok, but Hodge takes her and Wolverine prisoner.
-Meanwhile, Storm attempts to kill Genoshan engineer David Moreau, but is captured by Hodge and turned into a mutate slave.
+Meanwhile, Storm attempts to kill Genoshan engineer David Moreau, but is captured and enslaved by Hodge.
 Jean, Cable, Gambit, Sunspot, and Forge place bombs throughout the outer levels of the capitol building, the Citadel, but are captured after the magistrate Wipeout blocks their powers.
 The remaining heroes set a trap at their hideout and attack the Citadel, but are defeated.
 Wanting payback for his earlier humiliation, Havok confronts Cyclops personally.
 This time Cyclops succeeds in making Havok remember who he is.
 However, deciding his only chance of helping is as an inside man, Havok tranquilizes Cyclops and turns him over to Hodge.